R you kidding

 ggfortify

 🔵 We should probably give ggfortify a little space, BUT there are NO guarantees that what you see here will work in the future.
+These data are from lap , which is different from lap.xts.
+The help file ?lap.xts has the info.

 install.packages('ggfortify') # if you don't have it already